otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 During the DAKE perfomed by the publisher with the Prekey Server, the network model provides in-order delivery of messages.

-The server knows how to match a version string in the User Profile and the protocol version field in the Prekey Messages.
-That is, it must know that "4" in a User Profile's version matcher 0x004 in the prekey message "protocol version" field.
-Otherwise, the server cannot receive Prekey messages from multiple versions.

-The server support for multiple versions of prekey messages also depends on each future OTR version to keep Prekey messages with the same header:
+The server support for multiple versions of prekey messages depends on each future OTR version to keep Prekey messages with the same header:

 ```
 Protocol version (SHORT)